TristanTorchet/LearningJAX/README.md

     - jax.tree_util.tree_flatten(instance) returns a list of trees and the auxiliary data accompanied by the treedef

 `jax2_jit.ipynb`: basic usage of jax.jit --> <font color='red'> TODO </font>
+- asynchronous dispatch: jax offloads the computation to the accelerator and returns a future so the main thread can continue (to time we need to use `block_until_ready`)

 `jax3_jit_classes.ipynb`:
 - you cannot jit a class method directly, the tracer will consider the class attributes as constants